Lucode710/lucode710/README.md

 Here are some of the projects I've worked on:

-- [React with Laravel API](https://github.com/Lucode710/react-api-laravel/tree/main): This project demonstrates how to create a secure authentication system using React for the front end, Laravel for the back end, and the Sanctum package for handling user authentication.
+- [Angular 17 and Spring Ecommerce](https://github.com/Lucode710/angular-spring-ecommerce): A small-scale e-commerce platform developed using Angular 17 for the frontend and Spring Boot with MySQL for the backend.
 - [NodeJS to test Jenkins pipeline](https://github.com/Lucode710/simple-node-js-react-npm-app): This repository is for the Build a Node.js and React app with npm tutorial in the Jenkins User Documentation.
 - [Microservices with NestJS and Kafka](https://github.com/Lucode710/nestJs-kafka): This project demonstrates how to integrate Apache Kafka, a powerful distributed streaming platform, with NestJS, a progressive Node.js framework.